 For 15 years, Allie was the Executive Producer at Vida Health Communications, where she directed, produced, shot, and edited films about women’s health and early childhood development.

 Allie loves to travel.
-Her work has taken her to places such as China, Africa, Cuba, South America and across Europe.
+She has filmed in places such as China, Africa, Cuba, South America and across Europe.